hvdnet/hvdnet.github.io/src/resources/faq.md

 <details>
 <summary>What is the status of this project?</summary>
 <div class="card  p-2 rounded-2">
 We’re in early development.
-The website is in an initial (alpha) release, core metadata/API services are being prototyped, and a first wave of data‑centric Postman workspaces has been published for selected repositories.
+The website is in an initial (alpha) release, core metadata/API services are being prototyped and to be released for early adopters by end of year, along with a first wave of data‑centric Postman workspaces.
 Expect iterative updates to content, API coverage, and infrastructure over the coming weeks.
 </div>
 </details>